 Learn About the Medical Device Sales Representative Salary

-It can also include diagnostic equipment such as MRI machines and ultrasonic mobile stations.
+It can include diagnostic equipment such as MRI machines and ultrasonic mobile stations.
 While most companies use ‘medical device’ to refer to these large, expensive items, cheaper items also apply.

 ADVERTISEMENT